Kevin Doran: Controversies

-Homosexuality
+Marriage and parenthood

+In December 2004, Doran urged Catholics to consider the appropriateness of participating in or attending a register office marriage.
+Writing in Alive!, he said Catholics needed to consider if this was "in conflict with the truth" and said "This would be particularly important for someone who is asked to act in a formal capacity as a witness".

-In advance of a referendum on permitting same-sex marriage, Doran said on 24 February 2015:"The reality is that those who wish to change the Constitution are not actually looking for marriage equality.
+On 24 February 2015, in advance of a referendum on permitting civil marriage for same-sex couples, Doran said"The reality is that those who wish to change the Constitution are not actually looking for marriage equality.
 They are looking for a different kind of relationship which would be called marriage; a relationship which includes some elements of marriage, such as love and commitment, but excludes one of the two essential aspects of marriage, which is the openness of their sexual relationship to procreation.
 This is only possible if we change the meaning of marriage and remove that aspect of openness to procreation."

-Speaking on Newstalk Breakfast on 9 March, Doran differentiated between marriage and same-sex relationships, saying that "[one] [...] is of its very nature, directed towards the upbringing, the care of children, and one [...] isn't and they can't be said to be the same", and that some people who have children "are not necessarily parents".
-When asked in the same interview whether homosexuality was what God intended, Doran suggested that "if some people who are born with Down syndrome or spina bifida, that that was what God intended either".
+Speaking on Newstalk Breakfast on 9 March, Doran differentiated between marriage and same-sex relationships, saying that "[one] [...] is of its very nature, directed towards the upbringing, the care of children, and one [...] isn't and they can't be said to be the same", that gay and lesbian couples who have children are "not parents" and that some "people who have children are not necessarily parents'.

+When asked in the same interview whether homosexuality was what God intended, Doran said that "That would be to suggest if some people who are born with Down syndrome or spina bifida, that that was what God intended either".

 The Archbishop of Dublin, Diarmuid Martin, described Doran's choice of words as "an unfortunate phrase" and hoped that offence had not been caused.
 Doran later expressed his regret over the hurt experienced by people, either due to his choice of words or to the manner in which what he said had been subsequently reported.
+Following this event, the Archbishop declined to comment on whether or not Martin had retained his confidence.
+Doran expressed regret days later saying he was “conscious that whatever the situation, some people were hurt by either what I said or what they thought I had said and I very much regret that”.